Program Tips

 Clinical Compliance

-To be in compliance with CVTC's partnering clinical agencies and the agencies' regulating bodies, for example the Occupational Safety and Health Administration (OSHA) and the Center for Medicare and Medicaid Services (CMS), students must be prepared to abide by vaccination and health and safety guidelines as dictated by those bodies.
+To be compliant with CVTC's partnering clinical agencies and the agencies' regulating bodies, for example the Occupational Safety and Health Administration (OSHA) and the Centers for Medicare and Medicaid Services (CMS), students must be prepared to abide by vaccination mandates and health and safety guidelines as dictated by those bodies.
+Vaccination requirements and health documentation must be completed and on file in Clinician Nexus prior to entering the core courses of this program.
+CVTC will notify students at the appropriate time with a specified deadline.
+Students will receive an email invite from Clinician Nexus to create an account and upload their own clinical compliance documents.
+Students are responsible for maintaining their own records.

 Certification